-On your December bill, you probably noticed a wholesale power cost adjustment (WPCA) of $27.00 for every 1,000 kWh used.
-Acutal wholesale power costs for 2020 were lower than budgeted costs, and so in December each of our members received a credit on their bill to adjust for the difference.
+On your December bill, you probably noticed a wholesale power cost adjustment (WPCA) of $26.00 for every 1,000 kWh used.
+Actual wholesale power costs for 2022 were lower than budgeted costs, and so in December each of our members received a credit on their bill to adjust for the difference.
 This is one of the many benefits of being a member-owner of a not-for-profit electric cooperative like Central Electric.
 YOU, the consumer, reap the benefits and share in the financial success of the company rather than outside shareholders.
 That’s the “cooperative difference,” YOU are the priority.

-So how does the December WPCA credit impact your January bill?
+So how does the December WPCA credit impact your January and February bills?

 In short, it doesn't.
-The WPCA credit from December has no impact on your January bill.
-However, since your December bill was reduced by the WPCA credit, it makes the dollar difference between your December and January bill seem that much more significant.
+The WPCA credit from December has no impact on your January or February bill.
+However, since your December bill was reduced by the WPCA credit, it makes the dollar difference between your December and January/February bills seem that much more significant.
 The best way to always look at your bill and to understand changes in your bill, is to look at your energy use.
 You'll notice that your energy use goes up during the winter and summer months and then back down again in the spring and fall months.
-Your bill is largely dependent upon the fluctuations in your energy use, which is greatly effected by the weather.
+Your bill is largely dependent upon the fluctuations in your energy use, which is greatly impacted by the weather.

 So what can you do to help save energy?

 We have some tools at your disposal that you can put to use to track your energy use:

 - Online Energy Advisor: the Energy Advisor tool gives a personalized energy use analysis with intuitive, interactive bar charts showing at a glance the relative amounts of energy required by the home’s heating and air conditioning, water heating, cooking, refrigeration, appliances, lighting, and even pools and spas.
 You can explore use and cost comparisons to see how changing weather, usage patterns, and home occupancy affects your wallet.